If a dog will not come to you after having looked you in the face, you should go home and examine your conscience.Woodrow Wilson

-Instead of focusing his attention on the blade alone, a wise man will make a conscious effort to use the entire face of his sharpening stone from edge to edge, end to end, and corner to corner instead of digging an oval swamp in the center of his stone’s face.
+Instead of focusing his attention on the blade alone, a wise man will make a conscious effort to use the entire face of his sharpening stone from edge to edge, end to end, and corner to corner instead of digging an oval swamp in the center of it’s poor abused face.

 This habit will help to keep a stone’s faces flatter over more strokes longer, saving time truing the stone, and extending its life thereby saving money.

 Remember that you paid money for the stone, the entire stone, not just the hollowed-out oval area in the center most people create when carelessly sharpening.
 How much of a stone do most people throw away?
-Idunno, 20%?
-If you paid $100 dollars for the stone, that means $20 was turned into mud and washed away without providing any benefit to you at all.
-And don’t forget that you had to spend time cutting down those high spots to keep the stone’s face flat.
+Idunno,… 20% maybe?
+Assuming this approximation is correct, just for the sake of illustrating a point, if you paid $100 dollars for the stone, that means $20 was turned into mud and washed away without providing Beloved Customer any benefit at all.
+And don’t forget the time you spent cutting down those high spots to keep the stone’s face flat.
 That makes it more than a $20 loss if you count your time worth anything, which you should.

-Why not use the sides and ends of the stone too?
+Why not use the sides and ends of the stone’s face too?

 Developing Good Habits

 When developing these intelligent work habits, use a carpenter’s pencil to cross-hatch the stone’s surface to help you keep track of the areas you have not yet touched.
-Industrial diamonds are made from graphite, it’s true, but pencil lead is still softer than the finest sharpening stone and won’t affect the sharpening process.
+Industrial diamonds are made from graphite, it’s true, but the form of graphite in pencil lead is still softer than the finest sharpening stone and won’t affect the sharpening process.